sharkdp/fd/README.md

 target/debug/deps/libnum_cpus-f5ce7ef99006aa05.rlib
 ```

-To really search *all* files and directories, simply combine the hidden and ignore features to show
+To really search *all* files and directories, simply combine the hidden and
-everything (`-HI`).
+ignore features to show everything (`-HI`).
+This should always result in
+same set of results that `find` produces (`find` has no concept of files or
+directories that might be considered hidden or worth ignoring by default).

 ### Excluding specific files or directories